tenstorrent/tt-metal/tech_reports/LLMs/llms.md

 ```

 ### 2.7 LM Head

-The LMHead is unique because LLMs typically have large ```vocab_size```, which is independent of the model size (e.g., 1B, 2B, 8B, 405B parameters).
-As a result, the LMHead always has a large last_dim in its weight matrix.
-Given the substantial size of LMHead weights and the memory limitations of hardware, these weights must be distributed across multiple devices and processed in iterations, while activations are replicated across devices.
+The `LMHead` is unique because LLMs typically have large vocabulary sizes, which are independent of the model size (i.e. model parameters).
+As a result, the `LMHead` has a large `last_dim` in its weight matrix.
+Given the substantial size of `LMHead` weights and the memory limitations of the hardware, these weights must be distributed across multiple devices and processed in iterations, while activations are replicated across devices.

-The number of iterations required depends on the size of the weights and the number of devices available, which can range from 1 to several iterations.
-For example, in Llama 3.1’s decode mode, the LMHead matrix multiplication involves shapes ```(32, 8K) x (8K, 128K)```.
+The number of iterations required depends on the size of the weights and the number of devices available, ranging from 1 to several iterations.
+For example, in Llama 3.1’s decode mode, the LMHead matrix multiplication involves shapes of ```(32, 8K) x (8K, 128K)```.

 Below is an illustration of how the LMHead weights are partitioned across two devices, followed by its implementation.
-For educational purposes it's used 128K for vocab_size even though it's 128256 for Llama3.1
+For ilustrative purposes it uses 128K for the `vocab_size` instead of the real Llama3.1 value of `128256`.

 <div align="center">
 <img src="lm_head.png" alt="Decoder Diagram" title="Decoder Title" width="650" height="350">